What is clubfoot?

 - The casts must remain clean and dry.
 Sponge bath only.

-- If the top edge of cast becomes lightly soiled with urine or feces, wipe area with a slightly damp cloth and apply a small amount of Vaseline (no cream) on the skin around edge of cast.
+- If the top edge of the cast becomes lightly soiled with urine or stool (poop), wipe the area with a slightly damp cloth and apply a small amount of petroleum jelly (no cream) on the skin around the edge of the cast.

 - If the cast is heavily soiled, please call the clinic for advice.
 The cast may need to be replaced.